owid/owid-grapher/docs/development/docker-compose-mysql.md

-# Local development setup with MySQL and the Grapher admin
+# Local development setup with MySQL and Grapher admin

 This page describes how to set up a MySQL database loaded with example charts so you can use the Admin UI to visually create and edit charts.